sar/code-container/readme.md

 To comply with Docker CIS, resource limits are defined on each of the containers but can be customized to your hardware in the compose [code-server.yaml](code-server.yaml) file.

+An alternative compose file [code-server.https.yaml](code-server.https.yaml) is provided with automatic configuration of NGINX proxy using [steveltn/https-portal](https://hub.docker.com/r/steveltn/https-portal).

 ## Pre-Installed Dev Tools

-Here's a quick overview of what the `dockerfile` does to extend the [linuxserver/code-server](https://github.com/linuxserver/docker-code-server) base image.
+Here's a quick overview of what the `dockerfile` does to extend [debian:buster](https://hub.docker.com/_/debian) base image.
 This allows containers to be rapidly deployed and scaled up for usage on dev teams with tooling ready to go.

 The output image includes SDKs for cloud native app development workloads such as React, Node, C#, AWS and Azure Cloud CLIs.